johnseekins/statsd-http-proxy/README.md

 [![Build Status](https://travis-ci.org/GoMetric/statsd-http-proxy.svg?branch=master)](https://travis-ci.org/GoMetric/statsd-http-proxy)
 [![Code Climate](https://codeclimate.com/github/GoMetric/statsd-http-proxy/badges/gpa.svg?1)](https://codeclimate.com/github/GoMetric/statsd-http-proxy)

-This server is a HTTP proxy to StatsD, which uses UDP connections.

-Useful for sending metrics to StatsD from frontend by AJAX.
+StatsD uses UDP connections, and  can not be used directly from browser.
+This server is a HTTP proxy to StatsD, useful for sending metrics to StatsD from frontend by AJAX.

-Authentication optional and based on JWT tokens.
+Requests may be optionally authenticated using JWT tokens.

 ## Table of contents